Long Interview with Kazunari Yonemitsu about Baroque

 In the beginning it was not originally going to be God, but something in such a role is usually called a god, so perhaps it would be better if I did too - and so it became a god for that reason.
 But I hated the idea of it as just another god since this guy was going to create and preserve the world, so I said 'Creator and Preserver'.
 I didn't think I would use the word God at all.
 If I said God, people might imagine it to be a God that saves religious followers.
 But I was worried that people who read 'Creator and Preserver' might form a confused image of what it was supposed to be, as it isn't a proper noun and looks instead like an abstract noun performing the action, so in the end I made it the God of Creation and Preservation.

 So where did "Angels" come from?

 I feel like I owe credit to others*...
 No seriously, I was just interested in things like angels.
 When I thought about holding a flower, healing music began to play, and I would think about a game that heals the mind (laughs).
 I'm the kind of person who has been experimenting with pyramid power since they were little, any time I'd get a rash I would try it right away, I'm kind of addicted to it.
-But healing individuals is difficult, so let's talk about healing the Earth.
-Things like that make you feel like you're involved with angels, you know?
+But it was bothersome to do a story about healing individuals, so I decided to tell a story about healing the Earth.
+Then various other things like angels became involved.

 [*TN - This is the same bad pun as before.
 Again, he says the idiom "let someone else hold the flowers", meaning he'll let others take credit for something.]